 I just finished a full alignment of my Kenwood R-2000 receiver and tonight I am treated with the pleasing tones of “Jazz from the Left,” on WRMI.
 Jazz from the left means the west coast sound,

 aka Smooth Jazz as I am given to understand.
 I spent some time on the west coast and beyond.
 I have fond memories of those years.

 There is an art to all this, which is being forgotten.
-A few minutes with a manual, a volt meter, a tone generator and a non-conductive screw driver can bring something that was neglected back to life sounding as good as the day it left the factory 35 years ago.
-Try that with with your very expensive iPhone 10,000,000x!
+A few minutes with a manual, a volt meter, a tone generator, and a non-conductive screwdriver can bring something that was neglected back to life sounding as good as the day it left the factory 35 years ago.
+Try that with your very expensive iPhone 10,000,000x!
 Of course, you will need those tiny pentalobe tools to get the screws out.
 Apple would rather you return your expensive i device to their expensive i store so that their i geniuses can fix it for you.

-I recommend you support your not so local shortwave stations by listening and supporting their programmers.
+I recommend you support your not-so-local shortwave stations by listening to and supporting their programmers.
 Even in 2021, there are still many shortwave broadcasts that are worth listening to!